xinyitann/ESD/README.md

 ## Email

+## Google Calendar API

+## Google Map API
+API Key is stored in an environment variable in .env

 ## PayPal API
 Client ID is stored in an environment variable in .env

-## Google Map API
-API Key is stored in an environment variable in .env

 ## OneMap API
 Access token is stored in an environment variable in .env